Michaelangel007/apple2_games_disassembly_project/C/Conan/README.md

 * ![Conan Level 7c](pics/conan_death_72.png)
 * ![Conan Level 7d](pics/conan_death_73.png)

-The [Conand - Guide and Walkthrough](https://gamefaqs.gamespot.com/appleii/577826-conan/faqs/7804) has an incomplete and incorrect list.
+This Conan [Guide and Walkthrough](https://gamefaqs.gamespot.com/appleii/577826-conan/faqs/7804) has an incomplete and incorrect list.

 Here are all the correct descriptions: